Union of Shop, Distributive and Allied Workers

-However, many see Usdaw as regularly winning successes for members through its partnership model, such as securing above inflation pay awards.
-The partnership model does not also stop the Union from seeking to push companies further, whether through Acas or industrial action.
-It also sees Usdaw and companies join forces to shape laws for the benefit of workers.

-Usdaw is also known for championing the sectors it represents and its members.
-The Union has been instrumental in bringing about a new law that makes it a criminal offence to assault a shopworker in the Crime and Policing Bill.
-Many MPs have praised the union for its campaigning to highlight the abuse and violence faced by low-paid retail workers – such as through its long-standing Freedom from Fear Campaign - and its role in the shaping the new laws to protect retail workers.
-This follows similar campaigning by Usdaw in Scotland which has protection for shopworkers.

-Usdaw also holds a National Retail Workes Day to shine a light on the vital role shopworkers within communities and the economy.
-Alongside campaigning, Usdaw delivers accredited reps’ education and a range of events and conferences throughout the year, including its Annual Delegate Meeting in Blackpool each spring.

 It is widely considered to be on the right-wing on the political spectrum, occupying the "politically conservative" section of the Labour Party.
 Usdaw is also affiliated to the Co-operative Party.
 In November 2021, the union was criticised at its refusal to negotiate with a Nottingham-based employer who was proposing a 'fire-and-rehire' policy leading to workers having to negotiate for themselves.

-In September 2024, Udsaw won a Supreme Court battle against Tesco over so-called "fire and rehire" plans put forward by the supermarket giant.
+In September 2024, Usdaw won a Supreme Court battle against Tesco over so-called "fire and rehire" plans put forward by the supermarket giant.
 The row erupted in 2021 after Tesco proposed firing staff at some distribution centres and rehiring them on lower pay.

+In June 2025, the union secured above-inflation pay rises for its members at Tesco, Tesco Bank, Sainsbury's, and Cooperative supermarkets.

 History

 The union was formed in 1947 by the merger of the National Union of Distributive and Allied Workers and the National Union of Shop Assistants, Warehousemen and Clerks.
 Some other unions have since merged in, including the Amalgamated Society of Boot and Shoe Makers and Repairers in 1955, and the Scottish Union of Bakers and Allied Workers in 1978.